Abdullah ibn Abd al-Muttalib: Marriage

 His father chose for him Āminah daughter of Wahb ibn 'Abd Munāf who was the grandson of Zuhrah ibn Kilab, the brother of his great-great-grandfather Qusayy ibn Kilāb.
 Wahb had been the chief of Banu Zuhrah as well as its eldest and noblest member but had died some time previously and Āminah became a ward of his brother Wuhaib, who had succeeded him as chief of the clan.

 His father went with him to the quarter of Banū Zuhrah.
 There, he sought the residence of Wuhayb and went in to ask for the hand of Wahb's daughter for his son.
 'Abdullāh's father fixed his marriage with Aminah.
 It was said that a light shone out of his forehead and that this light was the promise of a Prophet as offspring.
 Many women approached 'Abdullāh, who is reported to have been a handsome man, so that they might gain the honor of producing his offspring.
 However it is believed that, as decided by God, the light was destined to be transferred to Āminah through 'Abdullāh after consummating the marriage.

-'Abdullāh's father was the custodian of the Kaaba in Mecca.
-'Abdullāh lived with Āminah among her relatives the first three days of the marriage.
-Afterwards, they moved together to the quarter of 'Abdul-Muttalib.
+After marrying Aminah Bint Wahb, Abdullah Ibn Abd al-Muttalib lived with her for three days; it was their custom that a man could live for three nights only with his wife in her father's family.

+Wedding

+At the wedding ceremony, Abd al-Muttalib chose Wuhayb's daughter Halah for himself.
+When Abd al-Muttalib proposed to Wuhayb, he agreed.
+And so on the same occasion Abd al-Muttalib and Abdullah married Halah and Amina respectively.
+Later, Halah gave birth to Hamza, who was Muhammad's both uncle and foster brother.

 Death

-Soon after their marriage 'Abdullāh was called to Palestine and Syria (in what is Ash-Shām or the Levant) on a trading caravan trip.
+Soon after his marriage, 'Abdullāh was called to Syria (in what is Ash-Shām or the Levant) on a trading caravan trip.
 When he left, Āminah was pregnant.
-'Abdullāh was absent for several months in Gaza.
-On his way back he stopped for a longer rest with the family of his paternal grandmother, Salma bint Amr, who belonged to the Najjar clan of the Khazraj tribe in Medina.
-He was preparing to join a caravan to Mecca when he felt ill.
-The caravan went on without him to Mecca with news of his absence and disease.
-'Abdul-Muttalib immediately sent his eldest son Al-Harith to Medina.
-However by the time Harith arrived, his brother Abdullah who was in his early twenties, was already dead and was buried shortly after he became unwell, Harith returned to Mecca to announce the death of 'Abdullāh to his aged father and his pregnant wife Āminah.
+He spent several months in Gaza, and on his return trip he stopped for a longer rest with the family of his paternal grandmother, Salma bint Amr, who belonged to the Najjar clan of the Khazraj tribe in Medina.
+'Abdullāh was preparing to join a caravan to Mecca when he fell ill.
+The caravan went on without him to Mecca with news of his illness.
+Upon the caravan's arrival in Mecca, 'Abdul-Muttalib immediately sent his eldest son Al-Harith to Medina.
+However by the time al-Harith arrived, 'Abdullāh had died.
+Al-Harith returned to Mecca to announce 'Abdullāh's death to his aged father and his pregnant wife Āminah.
+According to Ibn Sa'd, Abdullah died three months after his marriage and was twenty-five years old when he died.

-He was buried in Dar-ul-Nabeghah in Medina (today Saudi Arabia), and his mausoleum was demolished on the 20th or 21st January, 1978.
+He was buried in Dar-ul-Nabeghah in Medina (today Saudi Arabia), and his mausoleum was demolished on the 20th or 21 January 1978.
 Reportedly he was reburied in Al-Baqee' Graveyard, next to Muhammad's son Ibrahim.